yuya-isaka/Nimcc/Readme.md

 ### Native Linux Setup (x86_64)

-- Setting up the native Linux system by directly installing the necessary development tools.
+- Setting up the native Linux environment by directly installing the necessary development tools.

 - Execute the following commands to install the required tools: